zulip/zulipbot/README.md

     issue, comment or include `@zulipbot label "bug" "help wanted"` in the issue body.

-    You'll receive an error message if you try to add any labels to your issue that don't exist in your repository.
+    You'll receive an error message if you try to add any labels to your issue that don't exist in that specific repository.

 ## Installation